 How do you tell the bottom from the top?

 The top side is the shallow side.
-There should be bee space (about 3/8-inch) between the bottom of the brood frames and the top of the slats.
+There should be bee space (about 3/8 inches) between the bottom of the brood frames and the top of the slats.
 If there is more space, the bees will fill it with comb, attaching it to the bottom of the brood frames and the inside of the slatted rack.
 Not good.

 While we’re thinking about orientation, don’t forget that the four-inch wide board goes toward the front of the hive, near the opening.
 Slatted racks can be confusing at first, so pay attention.